dkatsios/code_snippet_gen/README.md

 - **Delete**: The snippet is removed from the History.
 It remains in the chat messages though.

 ## Cloud
-The `remote_only` image has been deployed on Azure as a container instance.
+The `remote_only` image has been deployed on Azure as a container app.
-It can be accessed at ... (although the availability is not guarantied)
+It can be accessed [here](https://code-gen-app.thankfulground-5429873d.japaneast.azurecontainerapps.io/) (although the availability is not guarantied).

 ## Limitations